How to shake a cocktail without a shaker

 Seal the Container

 Now, you should tightly seal the improvised shaker to keep all the ingredients safely inside.
 This step is crucial, as when you shake a cocktail, the energy may throw the liquid outside.
-Depending on the closing system of your container, be sure that the lid clicks shut or tightly screws tight.
-A well sealed container is the key to the safely mix.
+Depending on the closing system of your container, be sure that the lid clicks shut or tightly screws shut.
+A well-sealed container is the key to safely mixing.

 Shake Vigorously